A fundamental question of accounting and finance is: what is accounts payable?

-This also refers to the process, department or people responsible for paying invoices for goods or services rendered.
+Accounts payable also refers to the process, department, or people responsible for paying invoices.

 Table of contents

 - PO Examples of Accounts Payable

 - What Does an AP Clerk or Department do on a Day-to-Day Basis?

 - Why Is Accounts Payable Important?

 - How AP Automation Can Maximize AP Processing Efficiency

 - Bottom Line – What is Accounts Payable?